-On behalf of the Board of Directors, I am pleased to invite you to attend the 2017 Annual Meeting of Stockholders of Professional Diversity Network, Inc. (the "Company").
-The meeting will be held at the offices of the Company, 801 W. Adams Street, Sixth Floor, Chicago, Illinois 60607, on June 26, 2017, at 9:00 a.m., Central Time.
+On behalf of the Board of Directors, I am pleased to invite you to attend the 2018 Annual Meeting of Stockholders of Professional Diversity Network, Inc. (the "Company").
+The meeting will be held at the Company's offices at 801 W. Adams Street, Sixth Floor, Chicago, Illinois 60607, on November 8, 2018, at 9:00 a.m., Central Time.

 At the meeting, you and the other stockholders will be asked to vote on the proposals described in detail in the notice of meeting on the following page and the accompanying proxy statement.
-The proxy materials are being mailed to our stockholders of record and beneficial owners at the close of business on May 3, 2017 on or about May 5, 2017.
+The proxy materials are being mailed on or about October 15, 2018 to our stockholders of record and beneficial owners as of the close of business on September 14, 2018.